Choosing the Right Texture Sprayer

 4. What Type Of Surfaces Are Being Sprayed?

 It is important to consider the surfaces being sprayed.
-Whether you’re spraying drywall, exterior surfaces or concrete, each have their own needs when applying the desired finish.
+Whether you’re spraying plasterboard, exterior surfaces or concrete, each have their own needs when applying the desired finish.
 Considering the surface will help to understand tip sizes needed, as well as flow required from a sprayer to support these tips.

 Another consideration should be where the surface is located.